Things To Do at Sólheimajökull: Iceland’s Glacier That’s Always Up To Something

 This fully guided, 6-day minibus tour offers a pragmatic and comprehensive exploration of Iceland, covering all major regions—the Golden Circle, South Coast, East Fjords, and North Iceland—in a single trip.

 The journey starts and ends in Reykjavík, and includes 3 activities: A glacier hike, an ice cave visit, and a whale watching tour.
-The tour also includes optional activities, allowing you to opt for a horse riding tour, a nature bath visit and a lava cave tour.
+The tour also includes optional activities, allowing you to opt for a horse riding tour, a nature bath visit.

 The journey is packed with guaranteed geological and historical sightings: Þingvellir National Park (tectonic rift and historic parliament), the erupting Strokkur geyser, and the colossal Gullfoss Waterfall.